lukaszlew/iglo_elo/README.md

 - $$P(\text{15kyu vs 13kyu win}) \approx 33%$$ (1:2 odds)

 EGD implements this by varying the exponent base for different ratings.

+## What's implemented

+This repo implements:

+- Harvesting game results data from IGLO API.
+- Implement [Bradley-Terry (BT) model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model) for player ranking (better variant of ELO).
+- Generalization BT model to a variant of [WHR model](https://www.remi-coulom.fr/WHR/) with time as seasons.
+- Some simple plots.
+- JSON export (look for comments in the code).

 ## ToDo